Rivetz Price Hits $0.0110 on Top Exchanges (RVT)

-Rivetz (CURRENCY:RVT) traded 1.6% lower against the US dollar during the twenty-four hour period ending at 10:00 AM Eastern on October 10th.
-Rivetz has a total market cap of $288,333.74 and approximately $148.00 worth of Rivetz was traded on exchanges in the last day.
-One Rivetz coin can now be bought for approximately $0.0110 or 0.00000020 BTC on exchanges.
-In the last week, Rivetz has traded 2.9% higher against the US dollar.
+Rivetz (CURRENCY:RVT) traded 2.8% higher against the US dollar during the 1-day period ending at 17:00 PM Eastern on October 14th.
+During the last week, Rivetz has traded 0.1% lower against the US dollar.
+One Rivetz coin can now be purchased for approximately $0.0110 or 0.00000019 BTC on exchanges.
+Rivetz has a market cap of $289,392.14 and approximately $149.00 worth of Rivetz was traded on exchanges in the last day.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.